News & Noteworthy

 Of Dr. Anbar’s seminal contributions to the California Workers’ Compensation system, Ms. Baker comments that, “since 2002, Dr. Anbar has been a major catalyst in the California workers’ compensation system bringing attention to the epidemic of chronic pain, delayed recovery and introducing evidence-based biopsychosocial solutions to reversing chronic pain syndromes, delayed recovery and the overall costs of claims.”

-Chef Palma Bellinghieri teaching anti-inflammatory food preparation at the Multidisciplinary Pain Rehabilitation Program at Scripps Health.
+Chef Palma Bellinghieri teaching anti-inflammatory food preparation at the Multidisciplinary Pain Rehabilitation Program.